 CAUTION: Certain utilities, which are not subject to sales and use tax when purchased exclusively for residential use, become subject to sales and use tax when used for commercial purposes.
 If including electricity, natural gas, fuel oil, or kerosene in the calculation of home office expense, use tax on the prorated expense amount should be reported.
-The use tax on these utilities should be paid via a PA-1, Use Tax Return, or, if you are required to file a sales tax return, as part of that return.
-If you have a regular recurring use tax liability on utilities, you should register for a use tax account using the Online PA-100 at www.pa100.state.pa.us.
-Enter the Sales Tax License number used to report the use tax in the space provided.
+The use tax on these utilities should be paid via the online Use Tax Return or if you are required to file a sales tax return as part of that return.
+Please visit the my-PATH website at mypath.pa.gov to file the Use Tax Return or to register for a use tax account if you have regular recurring use tax liability on utilities.